theasjblog/theasjblog.github.io/README.md

 ## COVID-19 Visualizer

 This is a simple tool to visualize a number of metrics related to the COVID-19 pandemic (number of cases, number of vaccines delivered, number of deaths etc).
-The tool can be accessed [here](https://asjblog.shinyapps.io/COVID-19/).

 Repositories: [backend](https://github.com/theasjblog/covid19_package) and [frontend](https://github.com/theasjblog/covid19Visualizer_app).